zlaabsi/quantum_dl/README.md

 # Create Quantum Deep Learning Algorithms

+- a.
+Create a classical neural network with weights and biases.
+- b.
+Transform the weights and biases into quantum parameters by using encoding techniques, such as amplitude encoding or angle encoding. angle encoding.
+- c.
+Implement quantum logic gates to create quantum circuits circuits that represent the operations of the neural network.
+- d.
+Apply quantum optimization techniques to train the network.

 ## a.
 Classical Neural Network

 A classical neural network consists of multiple layers of neurons.
 For a given layer, the outputs are calculated using the inputs ($x$), the weights ($W$), and the biases ($b$), and then activated by an activation function ($f$).